dror27/dk-shack/vol2/songs/en/July Hymn.md

 Through a screen that's full of moaning\
 While countless bands are falling\
 We'll still be here comes morning\
-Oh, there's so much more to care for ... 'cause\
+\
-This is the new normal ...
+So much to protest